hidarikani/comprehensive-react-template/philosophy.md

 - React based,
 - TypeScript ready.

-## TODO: Test Automation
+## Test Automation

-Jest is the default test framework in the React ecosystem.
-It's enhanced by React Testing Library, which enables writing accessible and maintainable DOM queries.
-Jest doesn't paint the GUI, like a browser does, however, visual feedback remains an important aspect of frontend testing.
-That's where Cypress comes in.
-It can paint interactive snapshots of the GUI so that engineers can easily and intuitively debug issues.
+Jest has long been the go-to testing framework in the React ecosystem.
+However, it is starting to show its age.
+While it supports modern ES syntax and TypeScript with the help of [Babel][babel], this approach is significantly slower compared to modern alternatives written in compiled languages, which deliver highly optimized native executables.
+To fully leverage the advantages provided by the preferred bundler ([Vite][vite]), [Vitest][vitest] has been chosen as the default test runner.

+To enable TSX components testing [React Testing Library][rtl] and [JSDOM][jsdom] libraries are used.
+RTL depends on JSDOM to render React components without a browser and provides accessible DOM queries, which ensure test maintainability.

 ## Deployment